ku-uhaku/portfolio/README.md

 ## 🔒 Security

-If you discover any security-related issues, please email [your-email] instead of using the issue tracker.
+If you discover any security-related issues, please name [Kuuhaku] instead of using the issue tracker.

-## 📄 License

-This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).